Gatauli

 Gatauli is a village in Jind district in the Indian state of Haryana.
-The village has four main mohala (panas): Dhanda, Padyan, Shihmar, and Jodhan.
-Dhanda pana consists of Dhanda and Beniwal for Jaat people And pandit also in this pana.
-Shihmar pana consists of Jangra, Pandit Kaushik, and Jaat Shihmar people.
-Padyan pana consists of mainly Jaat Malik, Pandit Bhardwaj, and Panchals.
-Parjapat and Jodhan pana consist of Jaat Dhanda, Pandit, Nai, Rohila, and Parjapat people.

 Geography

 Gatauli lies on Jind-Rohtak road (NH-71) 17.4 km from Jind City.
 Gatuali's nearby villages are Jai Jai Wanti, Ramkali, Shamlo Kalan, and Gosain Khera.

 Sundar Branch irrigation canal flows between Gatauli and neighbouring village Shamlo Kalan.
 The village has 6 main ponds.

 Economy

 The main occupation of the villagers is agriculture.
 Gatauli is a market hub for nearby villages.
 Many Indian Army soldiers and police personnel come from this village.